Rogier-5/minetest-mod-rotate/README.rst

 Wrench materials
 ----------------

-Wrenches comes in four versions: wooden (optional), steel, copper, gold.
-The wooden wrench is exceptionally cheap, and wears very fast (approx. 10 uses).
-The steel wrench has approx 450 uses, the copper wrench approx. 1.5 times as many, the golden wrench approx 2 times as many.
-The number of uses of the steel wrench can be configured, automatically changing those of the copper and gold wrenches as well (but note that wrenches are expensive: they require 4 ingots, which is double the amount of a screwdriver).
+Wrenches come in four versions: wooden (optional), steel, copper, gold.
+The wooden wrench is exceptionally cheap, and wears very fast (approximately 10 uses).
+The steel wrench has approximately 450 uses, the copper wrench approximately 1.5 times as many, the golden wrench approximately 2 times as many.
+The number of uses of the steel wrench can be configured, automatically changing those of the copper and gold wrenches as well.

 Crafting
 --------